 Family-Centered Routine-Based Intervention

-Transitioning to teletherapy has not changed my therapy model.
+Expanding to include teletherapy has not changed my therapy model.
 I am still able to support all families through parent coaching and routine-based methods.
 Research shows parents and caregivers can be just as effective as therapists when using strategies in a supportive environment.